Gov. Hochul to back $455M loan to redevelop Belmont Park

 ALBANY — Gov. Kathy Hochul will back a plan for the state to loan $455 million to make extensive improvements at Belmont Park — including a new grandstand and clubhouse and new racing surfaces at the venerable horse racing track.

-The governor plans to announce the initiative as part of her proposed state budget, set to be unveiled Wednesday afternoon.
+The governor included the funding initiative as part of her proposed state budget on Wednesday.

 Horse racing and local business groups had been lobbying the state to back the funding as a way to move to consolidate racing at Aqueduct and Belmont to year-round racing at Belmont — and perhaps persuade the Breeders' Cup World Championship Series to return to Nassau County after a nearly 20-year absence.